Xi Jinping threatens unspecified opponents in CCP centenary speech | ExBulletin

-Washington DC: Taking on his unspecified opponents, Chinese President Xi Jinping during the community party’s centenary speech said that any outside attempt to subjugate the country would result in “bloody blows against a Great Wall of Steel.”
+Washington DC [US], July 3 (ANI): Tackling his unspecified opponents, Chinese President Xi Jinping during the community party’s centenary speech said that any outside attempt to subjugate the country would result in “bloody blows against a great wall of steel”.

 During his speech, the Chinese president adopted a defiant tone as he praised the “great rejuvenation of the Chinese nation” under the leadership of the party, the Washington Post reported.
 Xi said any attempt to divide the Chinese People’s Party or to pit the people against the Party is doomed to failure.

 The Chinese people have never intimidated, oppressed or enslaved people in other countries, he said.
-“At the same time, the Chinese people will never allow any foreign force to intimidate, oppress or enslave us.
-Anyone who dares to try to do this will have their head banged against a Great Wall of steel forged by more than 1.4 billion Chinese people. “
+“At the same time, the Chinese people will never allow foreign forces to intimidate, oppress or enslave us.
+Anyone who dares to try to do so will have a bloody head against a Great Wall of steel forged by more than 1.4 billion Chinese people. “

 As China marks the 100th anniversary of the ruling Chinese Communist Party (CCP), its leader Xi Jinping sees the centenary as a historic event to present China’s rise as a model for the world, but the international community has little confidence in his leadership.